 Every year, the AMA Foundation honors a select group of physicians, residents and medical students who exemplify the medical profession's highest values: commitment to service, community involvement, altruism, leadership and dedication to patient care.

 There are 5 types of Excellence in Medicine Awards given annually.
-Each award provides a $2,500 grant to the institution or organization where the recipient works:
+With the exception of the Leadership Award, the other awards provide a $2,500 grant to the institution or organization where the recipient works.

 - Pride in the Profession Award: Honoring physicians whose lives encompass the true spirit of being a medical professional—caring for people.

 - Dr. Nathan Davis International Award in Medicine: Recognizing physicians whose influence reach the international patient population and change the future of their medical care.

 - Jack B. McConnell, MD Award for Excellence in Volunteerism: Recognizing the work of senior physicians who provide treatment to U.S. patients who lack access to health care.

 - Dr. Debasish Mridha Spirit of Medicine Award: Awarding the work of a U.S. physician who has demonstrated altruism, compassion, integrity, leadership and personal sacrifice while providing quality health care to a distressed or marginalized population in an impoverished community.